 If a person wants to end a marriage, they can file for divorce.
-In a divorce, the court will end the marriage and all of the legal benefits that are a part of that marriage.
-A divorce can be contested or uncontested.
+In a divorce, the court ends the marriage and all of the legal benefits that are a part of that marriage.
+A divorce can be contested (spouses do not agree) or uncontested (spouses agree).

 - Whether to get a divorce